 Update: I just came back to this post after a long time… Now I

-probably wouldn’t even use comp
+probably wouldn’t even use comp here, opting instead for

 (complement vector?)